isabella232/dde-handsonlab/step5/README.md

    Application "linkextractor" installed on context "default"
    ```

-   > the `--orchestrator` flag allows us to switch between the local Docker
-   > Swarm and Kubernetes Cluster.
+   > the `--orchestrator` flag allows us to switch between the local Docker Swarm and Kubernetes Cluster.

-   Once again you can open the web browser and navigate to "http://localhost"
+   Once again you can open the web browser and navigate to "http://localhost" (your app is back on the default port 80 now)

 3) Our application is now successfully running on Kubernetes.
 We can inspect the
    Kubernetes objects such as Pods and Services to see more about the